nemonik/hands-on-DevOps-gen2/README.md

 #### 10.3.3.4.
 The `pull-class-images` rule

 Then the class images will be pulled from their remote registries, tagged and pushed into the private registry.
-In this case I already had many of the images in Docker's cache and so I did not need to rerieve them.
-There is a lot of redundent output in this [Make](https://www.gnu.org/software/make/) rule not worth copying here.
+In this case I already had many of the images in Docker's cache and so I did not need to retrieve them.
+There is a lot of redundant output in this [Make](https://www.gnu.org/software/make/) rule not worth copying here.

 [Make](https://www.gnu.org/software/make/) then moves on to executing the `start-cluster` rule, where the [./start_cluster.sh](start_cluster.sh) script will pause